Edward Boscawen: War of the Austrian Succession

 In 1742 Boscawen returned in Prince Frederick to England, where she was paid off and Boscawen joined the fleet commanded by Admiral Norris in the newly built 60-gun HMS Dreadnought.
 In the same year he was returned as a Member of Parliament for Truro, a position he held until his death.
 At the 1747 general election he was also returned for Saltash, but chose to continue to sit for Truro.

 In 1744 the French attempted an invasion of England and Boscawen was with the fleet under Admiral Norris when the French fleet were sighted.
 The French under Admiral Rocquefeuil retreated and the British attempts to engage were confounded by a violent storm that swept the English Channel.

 Whilst cruising the Channel, Boscawen had the good fortune to capture the French frigate Médée.
 She was the first capture of an enemy ship made during the War of Austrian Succession and was commanded by M. de Hocquart.
-Médée was sold and became a successful privateer under her new name Boscawen commanded by George Walker.
+Médée was sold and became a successful privateer, commanded by George Walker.

 At the end of 1744 Boscawen was given command of HMS Royal Sovereign, guard ship at the Nore anchorage.
 He commanded her until 1745 when he was appointed to another of his old ships, HMS Namur, that had been reduced (razéed) from 90 guns to 74 guns.
 He was appointed to command a small squadron under Vice-Admiral Martin in the Channel.